KennaSecurity/toolkit/tasks/connectors/edgescan/README.md

 ## Running a Task

-Fo more detailed inforamtion about running the task, see [here](https://github.com/KennaSecurity/toolkit/blob/master/README.md).
+For more detailed information about running the task, see [here](https://github.com/KennaSecurity/toolkit/blob/master/README.md).
 Here are some quick examples:

 - To print a list of available options: `docker run -it --rm kennasecurity/toolkit:latest task=edgescan option=help`